jpeike/CustomInteriors/README.md

 This is a read me, update later please.
-Testing Pushes